BillMoriarty/billmoriarty.github.io/_recordings/Cool Cool Cool.md

 ---
-title: "Cool Cool Cool | The Lawsuits"
+title: "Cool Cool Cool, by The Lawsuits"
 artist: The Lawsuits
-album: Cool Cool Cool
 header:
   teaser: https://f4.bcbits.com/img/a3811465647_16.jpg
 ---